İsmail Kartal: Managerial career

 After his retirement as a professional football player, worked in the Fenerbahçe Academy between 1997 and 1999.
 He made his first professional managerial debut at Karabükspor in the TFF First League.
 He then took over at Sivasspor, leading the Yiğidolar to the TFF First League championship at the end of the season and into the Süper Lig for the first time in their history.
 He also managed Mardinspor, Altay, Malatyaspor, Orduspor and Konya Anadolu Selçukspor.

 He led Ankaragücü to became second of TFF First League and promoted to the Süper Lig in 2018.

 Fenerbahçe

-Between 2010 to 2014, he was the assistant coach at Fenerbahce.
+Between 2010 and 2014, he was the assistant coach at Fenerbahce.

 First era (2014–15 season)

 After Ersun Yanal's resignation, Kartal took over as manager.

 At the end of the 2014–15 Süper Lig season, he officially announced his resignation as manager of Fenerbahçe, though it was clear beforehand that he would not be manager for the next season.